 The Modern Hybrid Planetarium

 Whether you are looking to build a new planetarium, renovate, or upgrade your existing ZEISS projection systems, we can help you discover the right combination of digital and opto-mechanical tools to suit your needs.
-ZEISS can create hybrid displays by pairing their digital displays with any of the current model star projectors, including the UNIVERSARIUM (M. VIII, M. IX), STARMASTER ZMP and SKYMASTER (ZKP4, ZKP3C) systems.
-By joining both the Fulldome and opto-mechanical systems under a unified control system with powerdome IV, ZEISS creates a powerful tool for your staff to use when educating and inspiring your visitors.
+ZEISS can create hybrid displays by pairing their digital displays with any of the current model star projectors, including the UNIVERSARIUM (M. VIII, M. IX) and SKYMASTER (ZKP4, ZKP3C) systems.
+By joining both the Fulldome and opto-mechanical systems under a unified control system with UNIVIEW, ZEISS creates a powerful tool for your staff to use when educating and inspiring your visitors.

 Use each system for what it does best.
 Digital displays handle didactic functions such as grids, constellations, and various markers, while the star projector can project a far more brilliant and crisp night sky with sharp, bright stars and planets.